 The immunoassay testing device only requires a small amount of blood from a simple finger prick, to get results within 15 minutes.
 The qualitative test works by detecting both early and late marker antibodies.
 This means that it can also provide information about the stage of infection.
 Detection of immunoglobulin M (IgM) antibodies tends to indicate a recent or current exposure to COVID-19.
 Whereas, detection of immunoglobulin G (IgG) antibodies indicates a later stage or previous COVID-19 infection, up to 6 weeks prior.

 The coronavirus testing kits come with full instructions.
 AlphaBiolabs can also offer a sample collection option whereby a trained member of staff visits any premises to administer the testing or via an online portal.
-For further information or to order the coronavirus screening test, please visit our webpage.
+For further information or to order the coronavirus screening test, please visit our website.
 Alternatively, please contact our Customer Services team on 0333 600 1300, or email email@example.com